A Pastor's Blessing

-He never expected to find such generosity amid such poverty, but a Kenyan pastor and his congregants welcomed him with open hearts.
+A Kenyan pastor and his congregation welcomed him with open arms–and hearts.

 The e-mail came to my in-box sounding like something written by the Apostle Paul 2,000 years ago: “Dear Hamlin, Praise the Lord, brother, may the grace of our Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all, brethren.
 Mine is to thank the Almighty who made us to meet.
 Live long and God bless you.”